 Proposal No. 2 - Ratification of Appointment of Independent Registered Public Accounting Firm, requires the affirmative vote of the holders of a majority in voting power of the stock entitled to vote at the Annual Meeting, present in person or represented by proxy.
-Abstentions will count the same as votes against Proposal No. 2.
-Broker discretionary voting on this Proposal is allowed.
+Abstentions will have the same effect as votes against this Proposal No. 2.
+Broker discretionary voting on this Proposal is allowed and, therefore, there should be no "broker non-votes".

-Proposal No. 3 - Advisory Vote to approve the compensation of our named executive officers (the "Say-on-Pay Proposal") requires the affirmative vote of the holders of a majority in voting power of the stock entitled to vote at the Annual Meeting, present in person or represented by proxy.
+Proposal No. 3 - Advisory Vote to Approve the Compensation of our Named Executive Officers (the "Say-on-Pay" vote) requires the affirmative vote of the holders of a majority in voting power of the stock entitled to vote at the Annual Meeting, present in person or represented by proxy.
+Abstentions will have the same effect as votes against this Proposal No. 3.
+"Broker non-votes" will have no effect on this Proposal No. 3.
 This advisory vote is not binding on the Board.
 However, the Board of Directors and the Compensation Committee will review and consider the voting results when evaluating our executive compensation programs and making compensation decisions.